 One of the symptoms that most resembles an illness is panic attack nausea, and while not everyone with panic attacks will become nauseated, those that do often fear that they may be suffering from something worse.

 Nausea = Panic Attacks?

 Nausea is a common feature of severe panic attacks, especially those with other physical symptoms.
-Learn more about how to control the nausea and your panic attacks with my free 7 minute anxiety test.
+Learn more about how to control nausea and your panic attacks with my free 7-minute anxiety test.

 Causes of Nausea From Panic Attacks

 The first thing to note about nausea – and all panic attack symptoms – is that those with panic attacks tend to exhibit "monitoring" behaviors, which means that they are more prone to noticing physical sensations that may be very weak that others may not notice.
 So while nausea may be severe to you, it may have been weak to someone without panic.
 Make sure you take my anxiety test before reading onward to learn more.

 Nausea can also be caused by issues unrelated to panic that tend to occur at the same time, and they can be secondary symptoms caused by other issues with panic attacks.
 Examples of nausea causes include:

 - Stress Related Gastrointestinal Distress The most common reason is simply stress.
 When the body is extremely stressed, the digestive system is the first to experience the adrenaline rushes and tension, which disrupt digestive enzymes and function and lead to nausea.
 Panic attacks are incredibly stressful events, so experiencing nausea is likely a result of the effects of that tension.